Islam: Non-denominational Muslims

 Non-denominational Muslims is an umbrella term that has been used for and by Muslims who do not belong to or do not self-identify with a specific Islamic denomination.
 Recent surveys report that large proportions of Muslims in some parts of the world self-identify as "just Muslim", although there is little published analysis available regarding the motivations underlying this response.
-The Pew Research Center reports that respondents self-identifying as "just Muslim" make up a majority of Muslims in seven countries (and a plurality in three others), with the highest proportion in Kazakhstan at 74%.
-At least one in five Muslims in at least 22 countries self-identify in this way.
+Pew Research reports that respondents self-identifying as "just Muslim" make up a majority of Muslims in seven countries (and a plurality in three others), with the highest proportion in Kazakhstan at 74%.
+At least one in five Muslims in at least 22 countries self-identifies in this way.

 Mysticism

 Sufism (Arabic: تصوف), is a mystical-ascetic approach to Islam that seeks to find a direct personal experience of God.
-Classical Sufi scholars defined Tasawwuf as "a science whose objective is the reparation of the heart and turning it away from all else but God", through "intuitive and emotional faculties" that one must be trained to use.
-It is not a sect of Islam and its adherents belong to the various Muslim denominations.
-Isma'ili Shias, whose teachings root in Gnosticism and Neoplatonism, as well as by the Illuminationist and Isfahan schools of Islamic philosophy have developed mystical interpretations of Islam.
+Classical Sufi scholars defined tasawwuf as "a science whose objective is the reparation of the heart and turning it away from all else but God", through "intuitive and emotional faculties" that one must be trained to use.
+Ahmad ibn Ajiba defined tasawwuf as "a return to the tradition, and its beginning is knowledge, its middle is action [upon that knowledge], and its end is a gift [from Allah]."
+It is not a sect of Islam, and its adherents belong to the various Muslim denominations.
+Isma'ilism, whose teachings are rooted in Gnosticism and Neoplatonism as well as by the Illuminationist and Isfahan schools of Islamic philosophy, has developed mystical interpretations of Islam.
 Hasan al-Basri, the early Sufi ascetic often portrayed as one of the earliest Sufis, emphasized fear of failing God's expectations of obedience.
 In contrast, later prominent Sufis, such as Mansur Al-Hallaj and Jalaluddin Rumi, emphasized religiosity based on love towards God.
-Such devotion would also have an impact on the arts, with Rumi, still one of the best selling poets in America.
+Such devotion would also have an impact on the arts, with Rumi still one of the bestselling poets in America.

-Sufis see tasawwuf as an inseparable part of Islam, just like the sharia.
+Sufis see tasawwuf as an inseparable part of Islam.
 Traditional Sufis, such as Bayazid Bastami, Jalaluddin Rumi, Haji Bektash Veli, Junaid Baghdadi, and Al-Ghazali, argued for Sufism as being based upon the tenets of Islam and the teachings of the prophet.
-Historian Nile Green argued that Islam in the Medieval period, was more or less Sufism.
-Popular devotional practices such as the veneration of Sufi saints have been viewed as innovations from the original religion from followers of Salafism, who have sometimes physically attacked Sufis, leading to a deterioration in Sufi–Salafi relations.
+Historian Nile Green argued that Islam in the medieval period was more or less Sufism.
+Followers of the Sunni revivalist movement known as Salafism have viewed popular devotional practices, such as the veneration of Sufi saints, as innovations from the original religion.
+Salafists have sometimes physically attacked Sufis, leading to a deterioration in Sufi–Salafi relations.

-Sufi congregations form orders (tariqa) centered around a teacher (wali) who traces a spiritual chain back to Muhammad.
+Sufi congregations form orders (tariqa) centred around a teacher (wali) who traces a spiritual chain back to Muhammad.
 Sufis played an important role in the formation of Muslim societies through their missionary and educational activities.
-Sufi influenced Ahle Sunnat movement or Barelvi movement defends Sufi practices and beliefs with over 200 million followers in south Asia.
+The Sufism-influenced Ahle Sunnat movement or Barelvi movement claims over 200 million followers in South Asia.
 Sufism is prominent in Central Asia, as well as in African countries like Tunisia, Algeria, Morocco, Senegal, Chad and Niger.